MicrosoftDocs/windows-insider/wip/archive/new-for-business.md

 Not all the features from the previous Cortana experience are available just yet.
 As a Beta, we plan to add more features over time with updates to Cortana from the Microsoft Store.

 To get started, choose the Cortana icon on the taskbar next to the search box.
-You can also leverage the speed and convenience of voice with improved speech recognition by simply saying “Hey Cortana”*.
+You can also leverage the speed and convenience of voice with improved speech recognition by simply saying “Hey Cortana”.
 You may need to sign-in with your account to get started.

 >[!NOTE]
->This requires enabling this functionality in Settings > Voice activation privacy settings  – Talk to Cortana.
+> This requires enabling this functionality in Settings > Voice activation privacy settings  – Talk to Cortana.

 Additional markets and languages will become available at a later date.
 You must be signed in to use Cortana.
 Historically, there were quite a few skills that could be used unauthenticated (Bing answers, open apps, Assistant conversations) but this is no longer the case.